Club-INTech/CoVAPSy/docs/building_docs.md

-# How to use markdown and Mkdocs
+# How to use Markdown and MkDocs

-This documentaion is build using markdown and Mkdocs.
-This page is a guide to get you started to contribute.
+This documentation is built using Markdown and MkDocs.
+This page is a guide to get you started contributing.

 ## What is Markdown

 > Markdown is a lightweight markup language used to format text in a simple and readable way.
 It uses plain-text syntax to define elements like headings, lists, links, and emphasis (e.g., **bold**, *italic*).
 Markdown is commonly used in documentation, blogging platforms, and version control systems like GitHub because it is easy to write and converts seamlessly into HTML for web display. -ChatGPT

-Markdown files are often recongisable by their `.md` and rarley `.markdown` file extentions.
+Markdown files are often recognizable by their `.md` and rarely `.markdown` file extensions.

-## Basic syntax
+## Basic Syntax

-### Bold and italics
+### Bold and Italics

-To make bold text, surround your text with asterisks:
+To make bold text, surround your text with double asterisks:
 <table>
     <tr>
         <td>**This text will be bolded**</td>